-<ADD Deutsche Telekom statement on disagreements with interim agreements>
+Deutsche Telekom stated that several of the interim agreements implicitly invalidated Deutsche Telekom's preferred solutions (e.g. related to consolidated architecture option 4, modularization of network functions, network cloudification), and thereby prevent the innovative steps that Deutsche Telekom require from NextGen.
+Therefore Deutsche Telekom disagreed with the approval of these interim agreements.

 6.10.0 Input for TR clauses 1-4 and new proposed key issues

 This topic was not on the agenda for this meeting.